 - a.
 Real estate investments will be categorized as Core and Non-Core.
 The objectives of real estate investments are to provide diversification benefits to the overall portfolio, provide protection against inflation, generate stable income, produce attractive risk-adjusted return and preserve capital. - i.
 Core real estate (traditionally open-ended) funds will include investments that are operating and substantially leased, primarily invested in the four main property types including office, industrial, retail and multi-family.
 Other property types may be included to a lesser extent.
 Current income will comprise a majority of the total return over an investment cycle. - ii.
 Non-Core real estate (traditionally closed-ended) funds will include Valueadd and Opportunistic investment strategies.
 Non-core funds may purchase and manage, in addition to the four main property types, other specialty properties that may require renovation, rehabilitation or development.
 Current income may comprise a minority and appreciation may represent the majority of the total return of these investments. - b.
 The System's goal should be to have between 40% and 60% of its real estate asset class in Core investments.
 Non-Core opportunities, such as Value Added and Opportunistic real estate strategies, may provide better alpha generation but will be viewed tactically and have an operating allocation range of 40% to 60% of the real estate asset class. - c.
-Real estate exposure shall be acquired primarily through comingled fund vehicles, both open-ended and closed-ended, and, to a lesser extent, joint venture, limited partnerships and separate accounts. - d.
-The real estate portfolio will be diversified by property type and geographic region (as defined by NFI-ODCE), as well as risk (as defined by leverage). - e.
+Real estate exposure shall be acquired primarily through comingled fund vehicles, both open-ended and closed-ended, and, to a lesser extent, joint venture, limited partnerships and separate accounts.
+The System may also acquire and hold limited direct investments in real estate as authorized in 70 O.S. §17-106.1(B) for the joint purpose of investment and housing the agency. - d.
+Real estate investments held in commingled funds, joint ventures, limited partnerships, or separate accounts will be valued in accordance with the valuation policy terms approved with the selection of the investment.
+Direct investments will be independently valued not less than every three years by a qualified expert. - e.
 The real estate portfolio will be diversified by property type and geographic region (as defined by NFI-ODCE), as well as risk (as defined by leverage). - f.
+The real estate portfolio will be diversified by property type and geographic region (as defined by NFI-ODCE), as well as risk (as defined by leverage).

-Real estate funds will not concentrate, in any single property, an amount exceeding 25% of the total Gross Asset Value (GAV) of the overall investment fund. - g.
+- g.
+Real estate funds will not concentrate, in any single property, an amount exceeding 25% of the total Gross Asset Value (GAV) of the overall investment fund. - h.
 To control investment manager exposure, the allocation to a single Real Asset manager is typically limited to 30% of The System's Real Estate target allocation.

-4. Opportunistic Private Market Investments
+4. Opportunistic Investments